 So, you've applied and been accepted to the colleges you'd like to attend.
-You've submitted your FAFSA and your financial aid offers are starting to roll in.
+You've submitted your FAFSA (or CSS Profile for international students) and your financial aid offers are starting to roll in.
 You've arrived at the verge of making a fundamental choice that will shape the course of your life.

 At this pivotal moment, you deserve the chance to pause before making that decision.
 Now that you're here, what's the best way to use all this information to help choose the cornerstone on which you'll build your future?